Can You Put Bubbles in a Jacuzzi Tub? Risks and Approved Products

 2. Spa & Bath Aromatherapy by InSPAration

 Another great product from InSPAration is this Spa & Bath Aromatherapy Liquid.
-It’s safe for use with pumps, acrylics, jets, and even filters.
-It will make any chemical odors and won’t change the pH of your water when used.
+It’s safe for use with pumps, acrylics, jets, and filters.
+It won’t make any chemical odors or change the pH of your water when used.

-Besides that, it won’t bubble or foam in any way.
+Besides that, it won’t bubble or foam.
 Since it has no oils, it’s highly water-soluble and will not leave behind any remnants.
-It has the RX formula which contains aloe vera and vitamins E and C for healthy smooth skin.
+It has the RX formula, which contains aloe vera and vitamins E and C for healthy smooth skin.

 3. Natural Dead Sea Salts by Relax Spa & Bath

 Lastly, this pack of 4 bottles contains natural Dead Sea salts with natural coloring.
 These salts provide great remedies for pains and aches while relieving stress and detoxifying the body.
-They’re safe for use in spas, jacuzzis, whirlpool baths, hot tubs, and many others.
+They’re safe for spas, jacuzzis, whirlpool baths, hot tubs, etc.

-These salts are infused with vitamins and will not damage or stain surfaces or equipment when used.
+These salts are infused with vitamins and will not damage or stain surfaces or equipment.
 They’re pH-neutral and will thus not affect the chemical setup of the water.

-From the information above, it’s clear that using bath bubble and other bath products in jetted tubs is a bad idea.
-If you have to add anything to your jetted tub, make sure it’s approved by the manufacturer to avoid damaging the tub and voiding the warranty.
-With many products available on the market for use in jetted tubs, you have no reason to damage your precious tub with other products.
+From the information above, it’s clear that using bath bubbles and other bath products in jetted tubs is a bad idea.
+If you must add anything to your jetted tub, ensure it’s approved by the manufacturer to avoid damaging it and voiding the warranty.
+With many products available for jetted tubs, you have no reason to damage your precious tub with other products.

 Leave a Comment